Fiala scores in OT, Minnesota rallies past St. Louis 4-3

 ST. PAUL, Minn.
 (AP) — Kevin Fiala scored 2:16 into overtime and the Minnesota Wild rallied to beat the St. Louis Blues 4-3 Saturday night.

-Nico Strum and Jonas Brodin scored late in the third period to force overtime for Minnesota, which won for the first time in three games.
-Mats Zuccarello had a goal and an assist.
+Nico Strum and Jonas Brodin scored late in the third period to force overtime for Minnesota, which won for the first time in three games since clinching a playoff berth.
+Fiala, Brodin and Mats Zuccarello each had a goal and an assist.

+Minnesota, Boston and Pittsburgh are the only teams without a losing streak longer than two games this season.

-Jordan Kyrou, Sammy Blais and David Perron scored and Binnington made 34 saves as the Blues lost for the first time in five games.
+Jordan Kyrou, Sammy Blais and David Perron scored and Jordan Binnington made 34 saves, but the Blues lost for the first time in five games.

 Sturm scored on a tip in the slot with 5:51 remaining in the third to get the Wild to 3-2, and Brodin scored with 59.1 seconds left in regulation.
 The Wild twice rallied from two-goal deficits in the third period Thursday before losing in overtime.

+“We were obviously frustrated after two periods.
+It seemed like everything was kind of clogged up out there and the pucks weren’t really bouncing our way.
+It speaks to the guys in the locker room to just once more get the job done.
+This is the kind of game that we need to play in two weeks when playoffs roll around,” Sturm said.

-Minnesota began play two points behind Colorado for second place in the division.
+Minnesota, 8-1-1 in its past 10 games, remains two points behind Colorado for second place in the West Division.
 The Wild is now 15 up on the Blues for third.
-St. Louis leads Arizona by three points for fourth.
+St. Louis leads Arizona by four points for fourth and has three games in hand.

+“We sat back too much,” said St. Louis center Brayden Schenn.
+“When you get a little tentative or sit back looking to block shots and stuff like that, you’re going to give them lanes and they’re taking advantage of it.”

+The Blues earned five of six points in the three straight games at Minnesota.

 St. Louis scored twice in less than two minutes late in the opening period from about the same spot.